When you live in one place for a long time, you establish a lot of friends and acquaintances.

 Do you enjoy jazz or some other music genre that works well in a smaller venue and allows for conversation?

-Find a cool, low key club where you can listen to great music and start up an interesting conversation.
+Find a relaxed, low key club where you can listen to great music and start up an interesting conversation.

 22. Take your book or computer to a coffee house.

-When I start to feel house-bound working from home, I go to a local Starbucks or indie coffee house to work.
+When you start to feel house-bound (especially if you work from home), go to a local Starbucks or indie coffee house to work.

 It’s easy to keep your head down in your computer or book, but look up every now and then and survey the landscape.